Salomon X Ultra Winter CS WP 2

 We use the length of a boot's shaft to measure height—calculated from the footbed to the top of the collar—and the X Ultra Winter measures at a respectable 7 inches.
 This puts it about 1.5 inches taller than its standard-height counterpart (the X Ultra Mid Winter CS WP) and close to average for a winter hiker.
 For reference, the boot is about a half-inch higher than the Oboz Bridger 8” (the “8” refers to its total height) and looks nearly identical to my Columbia Bugaboot Plus IV (reviewed here), which is listed at 6.7 inches.

-In use, the height was ideal for my uses: sitting a few inches above the ankle, the boot helps keep you protected from wet snow and was plenty supportive while carrying packs ranging from 10 pounds to over 20.
+In use, the height was ideal for my needs: sitting a few inches above the ankle, the boot helps keep you protected from wet snow and was plenty supportive while carrying packs ranging from 10 pounds to over 20.
 That said, it still sits low enough and retains ample flexibility to be fully comfortable while hiking quickly or snowshoeing.
-Some will certainly want more coverage and protection—consider the 10” Bridger (about 8.5 in.) or more traditional pac boots like the Sorel Caribou (10in.) or Kamik Nationplus (9.5 in.)—but for mixed everyday and backcountry use in moderate winter conditions, the X Ultra Winter hits a nice sweet spot.
+Some will certainly want more coverage and protection—if that’s the case, consider the 10” Bridger (about 8.5 in.) or more traditional pac boots like the Sorel Caribou (9.25 in.) or Kamik Nationplus (9.5 in.).
+But for mixed everyday and backcountry use in moderate winter conditions, the X Ultra Winter hits a nice sweet spot.

 Salomon is a leader in the hiking footwear market, so it comes as little surprise that the X Ultra Winter CS WP 2 is a high-quality and hardwearing boot.
 The entire build exudes quality, from the plush cushioning to the burly exterior and locking metal eyelets at the top of the lacing system.
 After a full winter of use, everything is holding up extremely well.
 We’ve had a few experiences with Salomon footwear recently where the focus on trimming weight has resulted in some durability issues (specifically their OUTline hiking shoe and boot), but the X Ultra is a decidedly robust and capable design.